Heistergand/NostalgiaForInfinity_wiki/Preliminary-Setup.md

 Grab a ssh client (most os have a ssh client pre installed in them , go check terminal) , and then login to the vps as root

 Next since this is a fresh Linux system , you need a sudo user account created .
 For that follow [this](https://www.vultr.com/docs/create-a-sudo-user-on-debian-best-practices)

+Maybe also allocate swap to the system https://www.vultr.com/docs/setup-swap-file-on-linux

 The Rest on how to set up docker and docker-compose is above in the [linux installation[(https://www.vultr.com/docs/create-a-sudo-user-on-debian-best-practices) part